Bud Light Football Fest | December 26th

 Join us at a Buffalo Wild Wings near you this Colt’s season and compete in our football toss game for your chance to win exclusive prizes, courtesy of Bud Light!

 Can’t make it this week but still want a chance to win?
-Visit us at our final Football Fest event:
+Visit us at a future Football Fest event:

 -